A parent's guide to car and booster seats

 Parents and caregivers have the ability to make lifesaving differences when buckling young ones in for a trip.

 In recent decades, great strides have been made in child passenger safety.
 Despite these advancements, motor vehicle crashes unfortunately remain a leading cause of death among children in the United States.
-In 2015, the Centers for Disease Control and Prevention (CDC) reported that 663 children aged 12 and younger died in motor vehicle crashes, and another 132,000 were injured.
+In 2020, the Insurance Institute for Highway Safety (IIHS) reported that 845 children aged 13 and younger died in motor vehicle crashes.

 Parents and caregivers have the ability to make lifesaving differences when buckling young ones in for a trip.
 In a study by the National SAFE KIDS Campaign which examined nearly 38,000 child safety seats and safety belts, more than 80 percent of child restraints were used incorrectly.
 Having the right equipment is only the first step; it’s also imperative to know how to use it.